 - Enterprise Digital Part Standardization

 A standard part is any part that can be reused or “standardized” across an assembly or multiple assemblies.
-Standard parts include fasteners, brackets, cylinders, or even entire assemblies.
-Broadening the way you think about standard parts and their application can revolutionize your design speed and efficiency for engineers.
+Standard parts include fasteners, brackets, cylinders, or even entire assemblies of parts.
+Broadening the use of standard parts and their applications will skyrockets design speed and efficiency for engineers.
 Standard parts are versatile “building blocks” for quickly assembling new designs.

 Types of Standard Parts